LG Velvet review: A different direction for LG, but this 5G phone doesn't go far enough

 |Converts to about AU$365

-Discuss: LG Velvet review: LG steers towards another direction, but it doesn't go far enough
+Discuss: LG Velvet review: This affordable 5G phone didn't go far enough

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.